Website under construction - please pardon our dust as we make some updates!

 Use of Outdoor Ice Rinks

 Mallinckrodt Park and Gillson Park can be used for recreational skating only (NO HOCKEY).
-When usable, Mallinckrodt and Gillson Park outdoor ice rinks are lighted until 10:30 p.m.
+When usable, Mallinckrodt and Gillson Park outdoor ice rinks are lighted and open for the below times:

 - The ground must be frozen at least six inches deep, otherwise the water being put down will thaw the ground and soak in.

-- At least one week of low teens or lower temperatures is needed before the group is firm enough to convert to a sheet of ice.
+- At least one week of low teens or lower temperatures is needed before the ground is firm enough to convert to a sheet of ice.

 - Freezing temperatures are needed at night, preferably below 20 degrees to make ice.